 All things considered, this is one of the most affordable models if you want to dip your feet in the UltraWide IPS monitor market.

-If you are a casual to moderate gamer (ergo offline gaming or casual online gaming) and also use your monitor for movies, multimedia and work – this is a great choice.
-If you’re more inclined to use your PC for just hardcore competitive gaming, your better looking down this list.
+If you are a casual to the moderate gamer (ergo offline gaming or casual online gaming) and also use your monitor for movies, multimedia and work – this is a great choice.
+If you’re more inclined to use your PC for just hardcore competitive gaming, your better further up this list.

-This is arguably one of the best value 4K UHD monitors on the market, allowing users to tap into resolutions as large as 3840 x 2160.
+This is arguably one of the best value 4K UHD monitors on the market, allowing users to tap into resolutions as large as 3840×2160.
 That’s up to 8.3 million pixels on a single screen – and four times as many pixels as full HD.

 Other reviewers have deemed this model as the best budget 4K monitor, and after doing our own research, we also agree with them.
 The 27UD58-B is an essential pick for 4K gaming when money is an object.